|Major Groups > Stinkhorns > Phallus impudicus|

 Stinkhorns have been much maligned over the years, perhaps because, like Scleroderma polyrhizum, they often appear where we don't want them: in the sterile botanical fortresses we try to maintain as our "yards" and "gardens."
 But unlike Scleroderma polyrhizum or dandelions, stinkhorns are extremely phallic, thrusting botanical invasion psychology into realms best analyzed by Freud.
 Your neighbor, stalking dandelions with a hand trowel every morning, is apparently no match for Etty Darwin (granddaughter of Charles), who "so despised stinkhorns that she mounted an antifungal jihad with the aid of gloves and a pointed stick," burning the stinkhorns in secret to protect "the purity of thought among her female servants" (Money, p.
 3).

-Immature Fruiting Body: Like a whitish to yellowish (or purplish, in Phallus hadriani) "egg" up to 6 cm across; usually at least partly submerged in the ground; when sliced revealing the stinkhorn-to-be encased in a gelatinous substance.
+Immature Fruiting Body: Like a whitish to purplish "egg" 3–6 cm high and 2.5–4 cm wide; egg-shaped or nearly round; base attached to white to purplish rhizomorphs; when sliced revealing the whitish stinkhorn-to-be encased in a brownish gelatinous substance.

 This site contains no information about the edibility or toxicity of mushrooms.